GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ```

 **Cause:**
 If you do not specify an [**alternative delimiter**](https://cloud.google.com/sdk/gcloud/reference/topic/escaping) in the parameters, gcloud will use the default, the comma.
-The gcloud will interpret the argument with comma as multiple parameters instead of one, or infer that a dictionary is being passed without the default syntax.
+The gcloud will incorrectly interpret the argument with comma either as multiple parameters instead of one, or that a dictionary is being passed without the default syntax.

 **Solution:**

 An **alternative delimiter**, between **^**, must be declared before a parameter with its argument being passed with comma.
 The **alternative delimiter** must be different from all characters in the argument passed.

-Still with the example running the Python Dataflow pipeline bq-to-bq, this Dataflow flex template has several parameters, one of them is a **bq_schema**, a dict.
+This Dataflow flex template has several parameters, one of them is a **bq_schema**, a dict.
 The **alternative delimiter** chosen was the `*`, as it does not appear in the passed argument.
 The correct way to specify this argument is seen below:

 ```console
 gcloud dataflow flex-template run "<PIPELINE-NAME>" \
 …